FairwindsOps/insights-docs/docs/installation/agent/troubleshooting.md

 ### Resource Limits
 We have set reasonable resource requests and limits on each of the audits, but some clusters may push the boundaries of our assumptions.
-If you're seeing out-of-memory errors or other resource-related issues, try setting higher resource limits.
+If you're seeing out-of-memory errors or other resource related issues, try setting higher resource limits.

 If you're using the helm chart, you can do this by adding